FCA Test Case

 The FCA Test Case

-The Financial Conduct Authority (FCA) has brought a test case aimed at resolving contractual uncertainty around the validity of many business interruption claims in relation to COVID-19.
-The FCA originally sought a judgment from the High Court in respect of the interpretation of a representative sample of non-damage business insurance policy wordings which, subject to any appeals, would become binding on the insurers that are parties to the test case.
-It is important to note that the claims / complaints of individual policyholders are not under consideration as part of the test case.
+The Financial Conduct Authority (FCA) brought a Test Case on behalf of policyholders, aimed at resolving contractual uncertainty around the validity of many business interruption claims in relation to COVID-19.
+The FCA originally sought a judgment from the High Court in respect of the interpretation of a representative sample of non-damage business insurance policy wordings which, subject to any appeals, would become binding on the insurers that are parties to the Test Case.
+It is important to note that the claims / complaints of individual policyholders were not under consideration as part of the Test Case.